CSUMB-CST495-Group-1/CookieMeUp/README.md

 **April 4, 2018**
 - [x] App can access camera and photos on device
-- [x] Add persistent user functionality
 - [x] User can create a profile
 - [x] User created profile saved to Parse access
 - [x] User can upload a photo or change photo on profile
+- [x] Login and account creation only possible if all fields are filled

 **April 11, 2018**
 - [x] User can add cookie location to map
 - [x] Pins on map display cookie locations
 - [x] App can access camera and photos on device
+- [x] Google map api implemented as there were problems with previous map UI

 **April 18, 2018**
-- [ ] User can view a list view of cookie locations
+- [x] User can view a list view of cookie locations
-- [ ] Table view cookie locations have important information displayed
+- [x] Table view cookie locations have important information displayed
-- [ ] User can click on a location in list view to view location details
-- [ ] User can add a photo to cookie location
+- [x] User can add a photo to cookie location
+- [x] Add persistent user functionality

 **April 25, 2018**
 - [ ] Complete presentation slide deck